IvanGodPro24/nebula-techops-task/backend/docs/evaluation.md

 I manually defined the categories (`Billing_and_Subscription`, `Refund_Request`, `Technical_Bug`, `Complaint_Expert`, `General_Inquiry`) based on business priorities.

 **Decision made by me:** I explicitly programmed a strict evaluation hierarchy.
 The AI is not allowed to guess what is more important; it is strictly instructed via a step-by-step algorithm that *Financial requests (Refunds) take absolute priority over bugs or complaints.*

+### Automated Evaluation & Metrics

+To ensure the classifier behaves predictably across edge cases and to prevent regressions when tuning prompts, I implemented an automated test script (`npm run eval`).

+- **Test Dataset:** Covers critical edge cases (mental health crises, aggressive tone, complex refunds vs. billing inquiries).
+- **Current Accuracy:** `100.0% (7/7 passed)` on the baseline dataset.
+- **Validation:** Implemented strict schema validation using `Zod`.
+The application no longer trusts the LLM blindly; if the model hallucinates a category or omits a field, the code catches it and triggers a fallback.

 ### Prompt Evolution & Edge Cases